The Methodist Church Tower Hamlets

 Food

-Bank Drop-in/Open Access (August 2023)
+Bank Drop-in/Open Access (Oct 24)

-Bow Food Bank - currently closed
+Bow Food Bank - at changed location; see website

 Neighbours in Poplar- St Matthias Community Centre, 113 Poplar High Street, Poplar, London, E14 0AE.